gioelemo/MaxwellFDTD.jl/README.md

 ## Testing

 For all implementations (1D, 2D, 3D) we perform some unit and reference tests.
 For more details of the testing we refer directly to the test files [test1D.jl](./test/test1D.jl), [test2D.jl](./test/test2D.jl), [test3D.jl](./test/test3D.jl).
-Please not that the coverage reported at the begin of this file might be incorrect (did not have the time to find a fix).
+Please note that the coverage reported at the begin of this file might be incorrect (did not have the time to find a fix).

 ## Results and conclusions